CalMacCQ/notebook_squid/notebook/exercises.md

 <center><img src='swap_circ.png'></center>

-The probability of measuring the qubit $a$ in the state $| 0 \rangle$ is related to the value of the inner product as follows
+If we measure qubit $a$ the probability measuring the state $| 0 \rangle$ state is related to the value of the inner product as follows

 $$
 \begin{equation}